R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 You'll notice that we annotated the test class with `@EnabledOnOs(OS.LINUX)`.
 This is from [JUnit 5](https://junit.org/junit5/docs/current/user-guide/#writing-tests-conditional-execution-os) and it will make sure the native test isn't run on non-Linux environments.
+Leave this annotation off if you are using mock mode.

 Running